Snuggan/pax2/documentation/example-en-mass.md

 ## Format of csv-files

 These files are text files with the first line containing the headers and then one data item on each line.
-Line delimiters might be Windows or Linux/MacOS.
+Line delimiters might be either Windows (`\r\n`) or Linux/MacOS (`\n`).
 Column delimiters must be '`;`'.
-All lines must have the same number of columns (column delimiters).
-What columns they are required to contain is defined below.
+All lines must have the same number of columns.
+Required columns are defined below.
 Header names are case sensitive.
-The order of columns is not important and the file might have other columns, as long as they follow the formatting.
+The order of columns is not important and the file might have other columns.
 Do not use “strange” characters, such as `*#\åäö` etc.

 These files should be located in the folder `0-project`.

 ### plots.csv

 This file contains field measurements, ground data.
 It has a header line followed by data from one plot per line.
-Required columns (header names) are:
+The regular tools, the `pdal` filter modules, the required columns (header names) are:

 - `east` is the eastern coordinate in the geographical reference system used in rasters and point cloud files.
 - `north` is the northern coordinate in the geographical reference system used in rasters and point cloud files.
 - `radius` in the unit used by geographical reference system used in rasters and point cloud files.
 Most probably meters.

+Then there are a number of required columns for the estimation we employ for Sweden:

 - `leaveson` was the plot measured during the summer season, values are 1.
 If not, values are 0.
 - `scanner_type` what scanner type was used to scan the plot (Leica ALS80 is 0, Leica TerrainMapper is 1).
 - `variables`* Measured values for the variables that are to be estimated.
 Typically they are: . `Hgv`, `Volume`, `Biomass`, `Basal_area`, and `Dgv`.

-The included `pax.regression` R library includes a function `check_required_plot_cols("path/to/plots.csv")`, that can be used to check if a file contains the required columns.

 ### ruta_meta.csv